qbzzt/etherdocs/startingout/readme.md

 #### Listen to Events

 This function listens to `Asked4Value` events.
 It is not as slow as `increment` above, but it still has some slow processes, so it is also asynchronous.
-It is called by the script.
+It is called by the script itself, so it is run during the page load process.

 ```javascript
 const getUpdates = async () => {